mawrkus/js-unit-testing-guide/README.md

 Always use simple statements.
 Don't use loops and/or conditionals.
 If you do, you add a possible entry point for bugs in the test itself:

-- Conditionals: you don't know which path the test will take
+- Conditionals: you don't know which path the test will take.
-- Loops: you could be sharing state between tests
+- Loops: you could be sharing state between tests.

 • [Back to ToC](#-table-of-contents) •